MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/com-ptr.md

 A pointer to the interface or object referenced by the **com_ptr** object.

 ## com_ptr::put function
 Returns the address of the underlying raw pointer; this function helps you call methods (such as COM methods) that return references as out parameters via a pointer to a pointer.
+If the **com_ptr** object already has a target, then set it to `nullptr` before calling this function, otherwise the function will assert.

 ### Syntax
 ```cppwinrt